randomwalker-io/random_walker/development.md

 The application should be as light and fast as possible as travellers generally does not have access to high speed internet.

+The application should also promote the user to record locations and information which are not currently in the Open Street Map database.
+(A bias level should be provided)

 ## The Random Walker Engine